Effective Date: June 07, 2010

 3.2.2 A well designed PRA is structured and developed incrementally to be suited to "grow" though the life-cycle phases involving these activities.
-Detailed discussions of program/project life-cycle phases and technical reviews are given in NPD 7120.4, Program/Project Management, NPR 7120.5, NASA Space Flight Program and Project Management Requirements, NPR 7123.1, NASA Systems Engineering Process and Requirements, and the NASA Systems Engineering Handbook, NASA/SP-2007-6105.
+Detailed discussions of program/project life-cycle phases and technical reviews are given in NPD 7120.4, NPR 7120.5, NPR 7123.1, and the NASA/SP-2007-6105.

 3.3.1 For each program/project life-cycle phase, the PRA lead, in coordination with the PRA team, reviews the decisions that need to be made.
 Based on the type of program/project (crewed space flight, robotic, nuclear, infrastructure), the specific objectives, input from the program/project manager, and the program/project maturity, the PRA lead and PRA team define the scope and level of detail of the PRA.
 The PRA addresses technical, mission success, and safety and health risk.
 It does not address programmatic risk involving the consideration of cost and schedule.